jlyonsmith/HowTo/Install/ProxMox.md

 To renew a certificate, use `pvenode acme cert renew`.

->     Note that if you have a firewall blocking port 80, then you will have to stop it before ordering or renewal, e.g. `systemctl stop nftables`, and then start it afterwards.
+>     Note that if you have a firewall blocking port 80, then you will have to enable port 80 it before ordering or renewal, e.g. `systemctl stop nftables`, and then start it afterwards.
 The `pvenode`  command will try and start a web server to validate the domain with the ACME server which needs to be accessible.
 You can also add/remove firewall rules to allow access to the web server, but those would be dependent on your specific setup.

 ### SSL References